brunch/brunch/CONTRIBUTING.md

 * Brunch version, node.js version, OS version
 * `config.coffee` and `package.json` contents
+* `bower.json` / `component.json` contents if you think the error is related to package managers

 # Contributing
 You can install the latest `master` version of brunch by following these